jsh9965/spotify-explorer/README.md

 ![editor](documentation/Editor.jpg)

-/User/*username* - page for viewing other people's account, typically friends, so you can see their friends and playlsits
+/User - page for viewing other people's account, typically friends, so you can see their friends and playlist

 ![User](documentation/GeneralUser.jpg)